 - The fourth layer L is formed with individually wrapped coils.
 The advantage of wrapped coils is their ability to tailor support to your body’s shape and isolate motion.
 Coils along the bed’s edge are reinforced.

-- The fifth layer is made from wool batting.
+- The fifth layer is made of flame-resistant wool batting.
 This serves to cushion the coils and give the bed a sturdy foundation all while creating a more natural fire resistance barrier.

 The optional topper will add three inches of comfort materials that combine wool and latex to the top of the bed.